ae6rt/decap/README.md

 ### DynamoDb

-In your AWS Console create a DynamoDb table named _aftomato-build-metadata_ in your preferred region that has these properties.
+In your AWS Console create a DynamoDb table named _decap-build-metadata_ in your preferred region that has these properties.
 The table should have a main hashkey name _buildID_ with no range key, and two global secondary indexes, one with hashkey _projectKey_ and